Using pronouns in academic writing

 - As can be seen in Figure 1.2, most respondents chose the second option.

-Third-person singular pronouns in English are gendered (he/him, she/her), and students are sometimes unsure how to refer to people of unknown, unspecified, or mixed gender.
+Third-person singular pronouns in English are gendered (he/him, she/her), and students are sometimes unsure how to refer to people of unknown or unspecified gender.

 In older writing you will often see masculine pronouns (he, him) and nouns (mankind, firemen) used as the universal or neutral.
 However, this is increasingly considered outdated and biased, so use gender-neutral language wherever possible.